bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Converts an integer to its roman numeral representation.
+### Converts an integer to its roman numeral representation

 Accepts value between `1` and `3999` (both inclusive).

 -   Create a lookup list containing tuples in the form of (roman value, integer).
 -   Use a `for` loop to iterate over the values in `lookup`.
 -   Use `divmod()` to update `num` with the remainder, adding the roman numeral representation to the result.

 ```py
 def to_roman_numeral(num):